 - Guided workbook with great tools for any writing

 - On site accommodation: Private bedroom/bathrooms and garden and terraza common areas

 - 2 blocks to beach

 Annually VSW's Mexico writing retreats happen at the Retreat Centre, Casa Creatividad, at a town just north of Manzanillo, Mexico.
 Retreats start on Monday and go to Sunday.
 10 person maximum.
 They keep group size small so quality and individual attention is high.
 Participants often come a day or two early so they are refreshed for morning class (accommodation fees are separate to allow for extra days).

-Currently you can choose one of four possible weeks, but check their website for latest information:
+Currently you can choose one of four possible weeks.

 2. Arvon, UK